 A profile of each Director is available in the Annual Report and is also provided on the Radius Care website www.radiuscare.co.nz.
 The profiles include information on the skills, experience and background of each Director.
-Details of Director attendance at Board meetings is included in the Annual Report.
+Details of Director attendance at Board and Board Committee meetings have been included in the Annual Report alongside the Board's assessment of Director Independence.

 Ownership of Radius Care shares by Directors is encouraged rather than being a requirement.
-Directors' ownership interests are disclosed in the Annual Report and disclosed as required to NZX.

-At this stage the Board does not have a tenure policy however it is committed to a regular refreshment programme to introduce new perspectives, skills, attributes and experience.
+Directors' ownership interests, including the amount of shares held, are disclosed in the Annual Report and disclosed as required to NZX.
+At this stage the Board does not currently have a tenure policy however it is committed to a regular refreshment programme to introduce new perspectives, skills, attributes and experience.
 The aims of the process are to:

-- Identify future Board requirements, in terms of skills, Director numbers and diversity; - Conduct a broad search for candidates that match the determined requirements; and - To ensure a smooth transition of new Directors.
+- Identify future Board requirements, in terms of skills, Director numbers and diversity; - Conduct a broad search for candidates that match the determined requirements; and - Ensure a smooth transition of new Directors.